in-c0/README.md/README.md

 ### **My Goals for Life**
 - 💪 Becoming physically strong enough to fight off bad guys and lift my girl up and spin her around
-- 🌟 Building recognition for personal brands (fitness/music/art/business) (Goal is to accrue 10K followers each)
+- 🌟 Building recognition for personal brands (fitness/music/art/business) (Goal is to accrue 10K followers each and it's only just the beginning 😺  - http://linktr.ee/avajiyo )
 - 😂 Developing enough character to make people laugh at my funeral
 - 🧠 Becoming mentally strong enough to **never give up** on these goals or life

 ---